SemanticComputing/python-arpa-linker/README.md

                         Terms that should be ignored even if matched --min_ngram N         The minimum ngram length that is considered a match.
                         Default is 1.
-  --no_duplicates       Remove duplicate matches based on the 'label' returned
+  --no_duplicates [TYPE [TYPE ...]]
-                        by the ARPA service.
+                        Remove duplicate matches based on the 'label' returned by the ARPA service.
 Here 'duplicate' means an individual with the same label.
-Note that the response from the service has to include a 'label' variable for this to work.
+A list of types can be given with this argument.
+If given, prioritize matches based on it - the first given type will get the highest priority and so on.
+Note that the response from the service has to include a 'type' variable for this to work.
 ```